aws-amplify/docs/android/authentication.md

 ```terminal
 $ amplify push
 ```
-After running the `amplify push command`, you will find a domain-name provisioned by the CLI for the hosted UI as an output in the terminal.
-You can find that information anytime later using the `amplify status` command as well.
+After running the `amplify push` command, you will find a domain-name provisioned by the CLI for the hosted UI as an output in the terminal.
+You can find that information anytime later using the `amplify status` command.

 Note: your user pool domain is something like: `domain_prefix-<env-name>.auth.<region>.amazoncognito.com` {: .callout .callout--info}.
 If you've setup federation through third party providers, you would need to update the providers with the CLI provisioned domain-name.